 By hunting for discounts, you can save on your premium.
 Here are some ways to save:

-- Good student discounts.
+- Good student discount.
 If you’re still in school and get good grades, you could be eligible for a discount on your car insurance.

 - Being a member of an organization or being employed at a company that offers group discounts.